xurei/restgoose/docs/getting-started.md

 Let's take a deeper look at this function.

 `keepFields` returns a function.
-This is the generated hook built with the `fieldNames` argument.
+This is the generated middleware built with the `fieldNames` argument.

 The function takes the `req` argument from express and an `entity` argument which is the returned object from the database.
 It returns a filtered object that contains only the fields listed in `fieldNames`.